Depression: Can Different People Have Different Symptoms?

 Statistics and Depression

 There are many other interesting figures about depression.
-According to Healthline, the incidence and prevalence rates vary by gender, age, and ethnicity.
-In particular, it says, “Women are twice as likely to have depression, and symptoms of depression, as men of the same age.”
+According to The Mayo Clinic the incidence and prevalence rates vary by gender, age, and ethnicity.
+In particular, it says, “Women are nearly twice as likely as men to be diagnosed with depression.”
 While this trend has been found by many studies, it may be complicated by a number of factors.

 Depression and Gender